131/htmltar-to-pdf/README.md

 # Motivation

-[htmltar-to-pdf](https://github.com/131/htmltar-to-pdf) is a wrapper around phantomjs that convert a HTML payload (in a tarball) as a PDF file.
+[htmltar-to-pdf](https://github.com/131/htmltar-to-pdf) is a wrapper around phantomjs that convert a HTML payload (in a tarball) as a PDF (or png) file.

 Using a simple tar as input makes the whole API simple & stable.